 Saturday, October 14, 2006

-All Aboard for Outer Space!
-(Mechanix Illustrated.
-Jan, 1956): Is this the ship that will take us to earth’s first manned satellite?
+All aboard for outer space, the race for the artificial satellite and space flight is on!
+Is this the ship that will take us to earth’s first manned satellite?

 Tuesday, October 10, 2006